JagadheesanD/memleakutil/README.md

 **memleakutil** communicates with **libmemfnswrap.so**, interposing itself in between the target process and the Glibc memory functions.
 It provides interactive commands to perform heap walks, marking memory allocations, and mapping memory regions for detailed analysis.

-**libmemfnswrap.so** can be linked to the executable during the linking phase or be preloaded using **LD_PRELOAD** to begin intercepting and collecting information such as:
+**libmemfnswrap.so** can be linked to the executable during the linking phase or be preloaded using **LD_PRELOAD** (Note: Make sure there are no child process via popen(), that might get affected due to prints from the library) to begin intercepting and collecting information such as:
 * Pointer addresses
 * Allocation sizes
 * Thread IDs